hasebems/Musical_Sound_Generator_Framework/README.md

 MSGF is being developed to provide as a software framework of musical synthesizer and an audio engine that works with it.

 ## Environment
-If you make Xcode project file and add these files to it, it will work as a MIDI based software synthesizer as an iOS app.
+If you make Xcode project and add these files to it, it will work as a MIDI based software synthesizer as an iOS app.

 ## How to use
 1. Include "AudioOutput.h", create an instance of AudioOutput class.